How to Convert MP3 to WAV — Free Online Guide

 Choosing the Right Sample Rate and Bit Depth

-When exporting WAV, you'll often be asked for sample rate and bit depth.
-Here's what to choose:
+When exporting WAV, you'll be asked for sample rate and bit depth.
+Here's exactly what to choose for each workflow:

 Tip: If your MP3 source is 44100 Hz (standard), setting the WAV output to 48000 Hz will upsample it — the converter adds new samples by interpolation.
 This slightly increases file size but does not add quality.
 Match the session rate unless you have a specific reason to upsample.